OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/22 September 2018.md

 - The story of the **solar observatory** shutdown is "as full of holes as the dimensional barrier."
 - Things are "opening up" leading to gas eruptions and infrastructure failures.
 - Ark was closest to opening the window to **Unified Field Theory** in the year 1984.
+- Stay tuned for more anomalies and surprises as Earth moves through an anomalous part of space.

 ---

 ## Technology and Artificial Intelligence

 - **Unified Field Theory** question: 5D body replicates infinitely, possibly linking finite and infinite dimension models.
 - Multiple structures may exist for encoding thoughts, similar to the variety of protein folding structures.
+- Exceptional Jordan Algebra M38 is a good avenue to explore for geometry of thought.

 ---

 ## Contact and Alien Interactions